Last Updated on

 #3 Mercado Lanza

 Mercado Lanza is different from the bustling markets in La Paz I mentioned above.
 Located in a building, this market always looks as if it is half closed.
-Many shop owners have left because rent was too high and this is not a place to come to for its market atmosphere.
+Many shop owners have left because the rent was too high and this is not a place to come to for its market atmosphere.

 Instead, you go to Mercado Lanza for food and drinks.
-Located on one of the upper levels, you will find a couple of vendors who can offer you a variety of local specialties.
+Located on one of the upper levels, you will find a couple of vendors who can offer you a variety of local specialities.
 Start with papa rellena, a potato stuffed with meat, or a delicious (and meat-free) avocado sandwich.
 Order a fruit shake to wash it down.
 I can highly recommend the mora (blackberry) shake with milk!

 Next, try the api with pastel.
 Api is a purple drink that is made of corn and cinnamon.
 It tastes deliciously like Christmas and is usually served hot and with pastel, a fried pastry filled with cheese.

 If you are still hungry (if not, come back the next day), you now need to try the multivitaminico.
 This shake is popular amongst Bolivian students, who will use it as a substitute for one of their meals.
 It contains a mixture of fruit and grains that are blended together.
 It is very delicious and very filling.